 This evidence is insufficient to determine whether sinus stents improve outcomes when used postoperatively following ESS.
 Further RCTs are needed that compare the devices with optimal postoperative care without the device to determine whether they can improve postoperative outcomes for patients undergoing ESS.
 Therefore, the use of postoperative steroid-eluting sinus stents is considered investigational.

 U.S. Preventive Services Task Force Recommendations

 Medicare National Coverage

-- Berlucchi M, Castelnuovo P, Vincenzi A et al. Endoscopic outcomes of resorbable nasal packing after functional endoscopic sinus surgery: a multicenter prospective randomized controlled study.
-Eur Arch Otorhinolaryngol 2009; 266(6):839-45.
+- Berlucchi M, Castelnuovo P, Vincenzi A, et al. Endoscopic outcomes of resorbable nasal packing after functional endoscopic sinus surgery: a multicenter prospective randomized controlled study.
+Eur Arch Otorhinolaryngol.
+Jun 2009;266(6):839-845.
+PMID 18946677

 - Lee JM, Grewal A. Middle meatal spacers for the prevention of synechiae following endoscopic sinus surgery: a systematic review and meta-analysis of randomized controlled trials.
-Int Forum Allergy Rhinol 2012 [Epub ahead of print].
+Int Forum Allergy Rhinol.
+May 30 2012.
+PMID 22648984

-- Catalona PJ TM, Weiss R, Rimash T. The MicroFlow Spacer: a drug-eluting stent for the ethmoid sinus.
-Indian J Otolaryngol Head Neck Surg 2011; 63(3):258.
+- Catalona PJ TM, Weiss R, Rimash T. The MicroFlow Spacer: A drug-eluting stent for the ethmoid sinus.
+Indian J Otolaryngol Head Neck Surg.
+2011;63(3):258.
+PMID